* Investors looking for catalysts to spur more gains

 * Equities coming off lightest full trading day of 2013

-* Cognizant Tech rises in premarket trading after results
+* Cognizant Tech and Fossil Group rise after results

 By Ryan Vlastelica